 Methodology

-Publication follows source custody, description discipline, and explicit editorial notes.
+Publication follows source custody, description discipline, and explicit archival notes.

 Ball Archives is structured so the public site does not replace the underlying archive.
-The publication process is meant to preserve provenance, make restrictions visible, and separate public description, ingest candidates, and planned material rather than collapsing them into one public claim.
+The publication process is meant to preserve provenance, make restrictions visible, and separate public description from archival working material rather than collapsing everything into one public claim.

 Methodology for source handling, metadata publication, and archival description at Ball Archives.